StatistikChris/R-read-columns-bucket/README.md

 Once deployed, the service provides:

-- **GET /** - Web interface showing file download status and preview
+- **GET /** - Web interface showing file download status, R column analysis, and file preview
 - **GET /health** - JSON health check endpoint

+## R Analysis Features

+The service automatically runs R analysis on the downloaded CSV file to:

+- Extract and display column names
+- Count the number of columns
+- Show column names as an R vector format
+- Display results both in the web interface and console logs

 ## Requirements